 1/2 cup thinly sliced scallions (about 5 scallions)

 In a large skillet or wok, heat 1 tablespoon of the oil over medium heat.
-In a small bowl, lightly beat 2 of the egs.
+In a small bowl, lightly beat 2 of the eggs.
 Add to the pan and cook, stirring until scrambled.
-Transfer the eggs to a cutting board and chop into small pieces.
+Transfer the eggs to a cutting board and chop them into small pieces.

 Beat the remaining egg in the same egg bowl.
 In a large bowl, combine the rice and the beaten egg.
 Using your hands to combine, make sure every rice grain is coated and there are no clumps.